luanelandau/Assembly/README.md

 # Assembly
-For the past year, I have learning how to assemble a genome using ONT long-reads.
+For the past year, I have been learning how to assemble a genome using ONT long-reads.
 At this moment, these scripts will serve to assemble a genome using different softwares, from correcting the reads, to scaffolding.
 This is an ON-GOING work, and therefore it has to be used with caution.

 All the scripts here will be adequate for working with ONT long read data.
 I have no access to HIFi data as of now, so if you're working with that I recommend looking at other softwares.